 Chronic stress damages cells and organs, and promotes dysregulation across organ systems.
-When part of the system fails, this causes disease.
+When the organism fails to function as an integrated system, this causes disease.

 Evidence suggests that mitochondria are sensitive to various stressors, which cause maladaptive structural and functional changes in response to chronic stress.
 This is termed mitochondrial allostatic load (MAL).
 We study the effects of acute and chronic stressors on mitochondria as a component of the stress-disease cascade.